 Ali: Good usability, that does not manipulate or exploit becomes invisible.
 It’s like a fantastic evening at a restaurant, there has been a lot of consideration to make the whole presentation and atmosphere feel bespoke to you, where you feel completely at ease and comfortable.
 Companies can be memorable to others when it comes to their digital experience.
 Companies want conversions and measurable metrics, but there is also an emphasis on better experiences for others.
 We have to be true to our Experience UX heart on what will be better for the user.
 It’s not for us to judge, but to do the research and provide the findings.
 Areas such as upselling and scarcity tactics are a part of business, but they also have to be representative of the interacting person, in the moment.

 By 2030 there will be 125 billion connected devices in the world.
-There is a responsibility to the people who interact, the business who are looking to attract and the standards we all uphold.
+There is a responsibility to the people who interact, the business that are looking to attract and the standards we all uphold.

 The quality of our lives will be driven by the positive experiences and interactions we all have.